HernanFaustino/react-node/README.md

 - Install dependencies:
   ```
-  $ yarn
+  yarn
   ```

-- To start the API run, and it will be running in `localhost:4000`.:
+- To start the API:
   ```
-  $ yarn start
+  yarn start
   ```
+  and it will be running in `localhost:4000`.
 - To run tests:
   ```
-  $ yarn test
+  yarn test
   ```

 ### Start React App